Series 7 vs. Series 65: Which License Do You Actually Need?

 Get the Series 65 if...

-You want to charge fees for investment advice, plan to start your own RIA, or are transitioning from another financial role and want to offer advisory services independently.
+You want to charge fees for investment advice, plan to start your own RIA, or want to offer advisory services independently.

 C